Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 A Word About the Whisky Used in Cranachan

 Very often, Cranachan will be prepared using Drambuie, which is a Scottish whisky liqueur.
 In this instance, the honey should be omitted from the recipe or at least significantly reduced in quantity as Drambuie already contains honey and other sweeteners.

-Where using single malt as in this recipe, avoid using an overly peaty type such as Laphroaig or Ardbeg.
-A smoother flavoured whisky such as Glenmorangie, or as in this instance, Jura, will make for a much more enjoyable dish.
+When using single malt as in this recipe, avoid using an overly peaty type such as Laphroaig or Ardbeg.
+A smoother-flavoured whisky such as Glenmorangie, or as in this instance, Jura, will make for a much more enjoyable dish.